tsaridas/salt-golang/README.md

 #### Client
-A Saltstack client to sent commands from the master directly to the zmq port 4506 written in go. salt.go : Will run a salt module to a minion.
+A Saltstack client to sent commands from the master directly to the zmq port 4506 written in go. salt-cli/salt.go : Will run a salt module to a minion.
 Needs to be ran from a salt master server.
 ```
 Example : go run salt.go -L minion test.ping
 ```